 Under Ohio law, an individual may testify as an expert witness if their testimony relates to matters beyond the understanding of laymen, the witness is qualified to opine on those matters, and their opinion is based on reliable science, techniques, or specialized information.

-An expert report is a statement of an expert’s opinion about those matters within his expertise and outside the scope of expertise of the layman.
+An expert report is a statement of an expert’s opinion about those matters within their expertise and outside the scope of expertise of the layman.
 The report will typically state the facts and assumptions that serve as the basis of the expert opinion, the methodology used for reaching the stated opinion, and a concise statement of the resulting expert opinion derived from the analysis.

 The expert report is essential to providing opposing counsel adequate notice of the technical arguments and defenses that may be made at trial.
 For this reason, the Court may prohibit an expert from testifying if an expert report has not been timely produced.